mercedesb/dev-together/docs/_posts/2018-05-08-first-event.md

 During the Meetup, you'll pair with your Mentee/Mentor and go over the Mentor's feedback and work through some of the suggestions.
 You'll need your computer for this, so make sure to bring it with you.

-More details about the event and what you can expect can be found [here]({{ '/for-mentors' | prepend: site.baseurl }}) and [here]({{ '/for-mentees' | prepend: site.baseurl }}).
+If you want more information, details can be found [here]({{ '/for-mentors' | prepend: site.baseurl }}) and [here]({{ '/for-mentees' | prepend: site.baseurl }}).

 This is our first event and I'm learning what works best.
-Please be patient as we work out all the kinks.
 If you have ideas to make it better, I love feedback!
 I want this to be as valuable as possible.
-You can email feedback to me (Mercedes) at <devtogetherchi@gmail.com>.
+You can email me actionable and kind feedback at <devtogetherchi@gmail.com>.

 ### Pull requests, what are they?
 I included some background on pull requests in this morning's Mentee email for those of you on our mailing list.
-But in case you missed it, I've also included it here.
+But in case you missed it, it's also here.

 This may be the first time that you are opening a pull request, and that's OK!!